johnsiilver/cleancache/README.md

 A thread-safe weakpointer cache that automatically cleans keys deleted weakpointer values without fancy background mechanics.
 It simplifies weakpointer map cleanup and provides shrinking maps vs. non-shrinking.

+**NOTE** While you can use the code here, the code is simply for an article.

 # Introduction

 This package introduces a cache that: